nguyenquockhanh16032k/React_Udacity/README.md

 ```

 ## Backend Server

+To simplify your development process, we've provided a backend server for you to interact with.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you need to perform operations on the backend.
+Below are the methods available:

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: